 Another project that makes him very proud was the installation of the communities sewer system.
-Before government services were offered in favelas, Asa Branca pulled their own resources to meet a need they had in their community.
-Bezerra remembers, “I’m luck to have a community that’s a little different.”
-At the time the community was home to several construction workers who understood the necessary process and equipment to do so.
-When the government finally did arrive, they connected the already existing system to the city system, as it was so well built.
+Before government services were offered in favelas, Asa Branca pooled their own resources to meet a need they had in their community.
+Bezerra remembers, “I’m lucky to have a community that’s a little different.”
+At the time the community was home to several construction workers, who understood the necessary process and equipment to create the sewer system.
+When the government finally did arrive, they connected the already existing system to the city system, because it was so well built.

-Finally, when asked about the future he was hopeful, though the strain of 20 years of leadership was evident.
-He was tired from his work, though he repeatedly said, “nothing compares to doing good to your neighbor.”
+Finally, when asked about the future, he was hopeful, though the strain of 20 years of leadership was evident.
+He was tired from his work, though he repeatedly said, “Nothing compares to doing good to your neighbor.”
 This was the foundation that kept him working through hard times of militia oppression and personal struggles.

 Davy Alexandrisky – Campus Avançado

 Campus Avançado is an organization that focuses on using artistic expression to create social transformation (Campus Avançado).
-They have been operating since 2000, and have faced several unique experiences.
+It has been operating since 2000, and has gone through several unique experiences.
 Davy Alexandrisky helps lead the group in Niterói, the city across the Guanabara Bay from Rio, and part of the greater metropolitan area of Rio de Janeiro.

-The organization offers classes within communities to youth that will help them succeed in life.
-One of the stories he told me was about the decorative pano de prato, dish towel, industry that existed in one community.
+The program in Niterói offers classes within communities to youth that will help them succeed in life.
+One of the stories he told me was about the decorative pano de prato, dish towel industry that existed in one community.
 In Rio de Janeiro women enjoy having dishtowels that are hand painted with a cute little scene or image.
-The culture around creating these paintings has valued the meticulous process that goes into creating them, however, compensation for such items has been notoriously low.
+The culture around creating these paintings has valued the meticulous process that goes into creating them.
+However, compensation for such items has been notoriously low.
 Thus, when they encountered a woman in the favela who was willing and able to teach a class to others in the community in this art, Campus Avançado was excited about the opportunity.
 They gathered students and the teacher and classes started.
 The women were learning from one of their own.

-Part of Campus Avançado does is give an “upgrade” to the skills being taught.
-In this case, they brought in a screen printer to teach women how to make a stencil and screen print onto the dishtowels instead of doing each one by hand.
+Part of what Campus Avançado does is providing an “upgrade” to the skills being taught.
+In this case, they brought in a screen printer to teach women how to make a stencil and screen print onto the dishtowels, instead of doing each one by hand.
 At first they looked down on the method, knowing that the quality of the painting was lower, even though they were able to make significantly more towels in the same amount of time.
 However, when they took their panos de prato to a local market, they sold out of the screen printed towels.

-The organization has been working in communities for several years now and his experience with leadership in the favelas has been characterized by their submission to drug gangs.
+The organization has been working in communities for several years now, and his experience with leadership in the favelas has been characterized by submission to drug gangs.
 For most of their history, favelas in Niterói have been calm and safe places.
 However, with the beginning of the pacification process of the favelas in Rio, many of the drug gangs found new residence in favelas of Niterói.
-Community leaders have had to learn a new way of existing, much like those of Rio had to do in the 80s.
-However, even within this social restriction, Davy sees the biggest need in the favelas as being one where residents have the information about their rights and what bodies are responsible for which public services.
-Where light and water provision are more straightforward, things like who takes care of which schools is a bit more complicated, being divided between the state, city, and federal government.
+Community leaders have had to learn a new way of existing, much like those in Rio had to do in the 80s.
+However, even within this social restriction, Davy sees residents having the information about their rights, and what bodies are responsible for which public services, as the biggest need in the favelas.
+For example, things like the provision of light and water provision and whether city, state, or federal government takes care of the school their children attend.

 Roseli Franco – Catalytic Communities